 ONE-TO-ONE VISITATION GROUPS

 Of course things like illness or travel may prevent you from visiting with the group in a given week.
-You should let your coordinator know as much in advance as possible.
-For volunteers in the initial twelve-week training period, we ask that you NOT come at a different time than the group to make up the visit, but instead simply pick back up with your visits the following week.
-Volunteers who have completed the twelve-week training period have more flexibility; still communication with the group coordinator is important.
+You should let your coordinator know as much in advance as possible; you can pick up with your visits the following week.
+Volunteers in the twelve-week orientation period are not to visit on their own until they have completed all 12 visits–more on that below.
+Volunteers who have completed the twelve week training period have more flexibility; still communication with the group coordinator is important.

 LENGTH OF COMMITMENT

-You are committing to complete a training period of 12 weekly visits of at least one hour each, at the set time with the visitation group.
+You are committing to complete a training period of 12 weekly visits of about an hour, at the set time with the visitation group.
 We ask you to make this commitment out of consideration for both the nursing home residents and the Friends Across the Ages Coordinators; it is difficult on all concerned when volunteers are constantly coming and going.
-Also, we feel that three months is a good amount of time for you to get acquainted with the nursing home and learn the skills you will need.
-After twelve visits you will have the chance to become an official “Friend Across the Ages” (long term volunteer).
+Also, we feel that twelve weeks is a good amount of time for you to get acquainted with the nursing home and learn the skills you will need.
+After twelve visits you will have the chance to apply to be an official “Friend Across the Ages” (long term volunteer).
 Acceptance as a long term volunteer will be up to the Friends Across the Ages Coordinator at your nursing home.
+As mentioned above, during the initial 12 week orientation period, you are only allowed to visit at the group time under the supervision of the Coordinator.
+After the 12 weeks are completed, if you are accepted as a long term volunteer we are more flexible, but still strongly encourage you to stick with your visitation group.

-Resident matching is a fluid process, in which the volunteer participates.
+Resident matching is a fluid process in which the volunteer participates.
 In the first few weeks, you will be introduced to one or more residents of the nursing home who are in need of friendly visitation.
 These residents are identified by the nursing home’s Activity Director and/or the Friends Across the Ages Coordinator.
-You, however, are also encouraged to take the initiative and strike up a conversation if you notice a resident who looks lonely, perhaps sitting by themselves in the hallway or in their rooms.
+You, however, are also encouraged to take the initiative and strike up a conversation if you notice a resident who looks lonely.

 It may take some time to settle in with a particular resident or residents, but eventually our hope is that you will find one or two whom you will commit to visit once a week.
-It is required that you visit at least one hour per week at your assigned time (with your group).
 If you are visiting two or more residents be sure to spend some time with each.
-Your visits may eventually become longer as you get to know your new friends better, but at least one hour (total) is required.
+The amount of time you spend with each might vary from week to week, and might depend on how much interaction the resident wants or is able to engage in.

 As you meet residents at the nursing home, keep in mind that the ultimate goal is an authentic friendship.
 And just like in the rest of the world, friendship is something that happens naturally and cannot be forced.
 Therefore, if you feel for any reason that you are unable to visit a resident or residents (even if you have been visiting them for a while), it is imperative that you notify the volunteer coordinator.
 Please be honest if you are experiencing difficulty of any kind, or if things just do not seem to be going smoothly/comfortably for whatever reason.
 Resident matching is tricky, and we rely on both volunteers and residents to let us know what is working and what is not.
 Forcing a situation that is not working out does no one any good.